addania/coding/src/pages/CSS.md

 **WIDTH AND HEIGHT**

-> To set specific width and height of an element:
+> To set specific width and height of an element.
+It can be set in pixels or in percentages:
 ```
 p {
   height: 80px;